Mar-Issah/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 ## General

-- What is a PID
+- What is a PID.
 - What is a process
 - How to find a process’ PID
 - How to kill a process